Click the moon to start

 View Python notebook, data, and MIDI on GitHub →

-MIDI temporal structure generated in Python
+MIDI temporal structure generated in Python.

-AI-Human Collaboration Insight
+AI–Human Collaboration

-During development, I identified a critical error in AI-generated pitch values: tones weren't inversely correlated with visible crater sizes (e.g., Aristarchus 40km sounded higher than Kepler 32km).
-Required systematic recalculation using: pitch = 330 - ((diameter - 32) / (101 - 32)) × 220
+During development, I identified a critical error in AI-generated pitch values: tones weren't inversely correlated with visible crater sizes.
+Aristarchus (40 km) sounded higher than Kepler (32 km) — a contradiction the code didn't surface but the ear caught immediately.

 Audio Output